seomoz/qless/README.md

 1. __Worker Data__ -- We keep track of the jobs that a worker has locks on at any given time for quick access.
 The API endpoint also reports which of those jobs are stalled and which are active, and can list all the known workers.
+1. __Web App__ -- With the advent of a Ruby client, there is a Sinatra-based web app that gives you control over certain operational issues

 Using
 =====